liopyu/kjstutorialpack/local/kubejs/event_groups/LevelEvents/afterExplosion.md

 Remove all blocks from the list of affected blocks.
 ```

-- `EntityArrayList getAffectedEntities()`
+- `void removeAllAffectedEntities()`
 ```
-Gets a list of all entities affected by the explosion.
+Remove all entities from the list of affected entities.
 ```

 - `List<BlockContainerJS> getAffectedBlocks()`